the-human-colossus-foundation/oca-spec/docs/specification/README.md

 A `Capture Base` is a base object that defines a single dataset in its purest form, providing a structural base to harmonise data.
 The object defines attribute names and types.

-The Capture Base consists of the following attributes in that order:
+The Capture Base comprises the following attributes, listed in order to form its canonical serialization:

-- `d` - deterministic identifier of the capture base
+- `d` - [deterministic identifier](#deterministic-identifier) of the capture base
 - [ type ](#type)
 - [ attributes ](#attributes)